What you need to know to deliver In-Home SAH Services

 The Big Shift: SAH replaces HCP & STRC

-From 1 November 2025, the Support at Home Program becomes the main home‑care system.
+From 1 November 2025, the Support at Home Program (SAH) became the main home‑care system.

 To deliver SAH services, a business must: